-A. Exclusive Representation Compels Expressive Association Unions, Over the Objections of Dissenting Nonmembers
+A. Exclusive Representation Compels Expressive Association

 Forcing free and independent individuals to associate with a state-designated union and endorse ideas they find objectionable raises serious First Amendment concerns.
 As the Court has repeatedly held, the First Amendment protects "both the right to speak freely and the right to refrain from speaking at all."
 Janus, 138 S. Ct. at 2463 (quoting Wooley v.
-Maynard,

-430 U.S. 705, 714 (1977)).
+Maynard, 430 U.S. 705, 714 (1977)).
 The government may not "require affirmation of a belief and an attitude of mind," nor may it "force an American citizen publicly to profess any statement of belief."
-W. Va.
+W.Va.
 State Bd. of Educ. v.
 Barnette, 319 U.S. 624, 633-634 (1943).
 Moreover, "[f]orced associations that burden protected speech are impermissible."
-Pacific Gas & Elec.
+Pac.
+Gas & Elec.
 Co. v.
-Public Util.
+Pub.
+Util.
 Comm'n of Cal., 475 U.S. 1, 12 (1986) (plurality op.).
 An association "is protected by the First Amendment's expressive associational right" if the parties come together to "engage in some form of expression, whether it be public or private."
-Boy Scouts of America v.
+Boy Scouts of Am. v.
 Dale, 530 U.S. 640, 648 (2000).
 And "[t]he ability of like-minded individuals to associate for the purpose of expressing commonly held views may not be curtailed."
 Knox, 567 U.S. at 309.

 When a state appoints a union as the exclusive representative of unwilling public employees and permits it to speak on their behalf, it compels those employees to engage in expressive association.
-The Minnesota statute at issue does just that by forcing Petitioner and other dissenting nonmembers to accept the speech of the state-designated union as their own.
-State law recognizes the Inter Faculty Organization ("IFO") as "the exclusive bargaining representative" for "all faculty members" at Petitioner's public university.
-Pet.
-App.
-71. In this role, the IFO is the only "representative" of the bargaining unit, Minn.
-Stat. §§ 179A.12, subd.
-10, 179A.03, subd.
-8, and has the exclusive right "to meet and negotiate with the employer on behalf of all employees in the appropriate unit."
-Minn.
-Stat. § 179A.03, subd.
-8; see also Minn.
-Stat. § 179A.06, subd.
-5. Consequently, when the IFO speaks, it puts its own words in the mouths of Petitioner and other dissenting nonmembers.
+The Ohio statute here does just that by forcing dissenting non-members to accept the speech of the state-designated union as their own.
+State law recognizes the Marietta Education Association ("MEA") as the exclusive-bargaining representative for all faculty members at petitioner's high school.
+The MEA thus has "the right to represent exclusively the employees in the appropriate bargaining unit and the right to unchallenged and exclusive representation."
+Ohio Rev. Code § 4117.04.
+When the MEA speaks, it puts its own words in the mouths of petitioner and all dissenting nonmembers.

-Any position the IFO takes during collective bargaining is necessarily imputed to all bargaining unit employees, including those who have refused to join the union and vehemently disagree with its positions.
-Petitioner herself strongly opposes many positions the IFO has taken on issues involving "wages, hours, and conditions of employment," "the cutting of academic programs," and other matters regarding job seniority.
+Any position the MEA takes during collective bargaining is necessarily imputed to all bargaining unit employees, including those who have refused to join the union and vehemently disagree with its positions.
+Petitioner herself strongly opposes many positions the MEA has taken on issues of "wages, hours, and conditions of employment," evaluation committee composition, cutting academic programs, and layoffs.
 See Pet.
-App.
-34-36.
+App. at 71, 136, 147-48.
 However, since "an individual employee lacks direct control over a union's actions," Teamsters, Local 391 v.
 Terry, 494 U.S. 558, 567 (1990), exclusive representatives are authorized to engage in speech that individual employees oppose.
 See Knox, 567 U.S. at 310.

-Importantly, the IFO's speech is not limited merely to economic issues affecting the workplace.
+Importantly, the MEA's speech is not limited merely to economic issues affecting the workplace.
 See Janus, 138 S. Ct. at 2465 (explaining that in the public union context "it is apparent that the speech is not commercial speech.").
-Even on controversial political matters, Petitioner is forced to accept the IFO's speech as her own.
+Even on controversial political matters, petitioner is forced to accept the MEA's speech as her own.
 As the Court recognized in Harris v.
 Quinn, "[i]n the public sector, core issues such as wages, pensions, and benefits are important political issues."
 134 S. Ct.
 2618, 2632 (2014).
 It is undisputed that these topics are "matters of substantial public concern."
 Janus, 138 S. Ct. at 2460.
 In Janus, the Court pointed to numerous positions taken by unions during collective bargaining that involved political issues.
 Id. at 2476-77 (citing examples of unions "speak[ing] out in collective bargaining on controversial subjects such as climate change, the Confederacy, sexual orientation and gender identity, evolution, and minority religions.").